aniruddhballal/LOANlo/README.md

 ## Tasks/Features - Stacked

+- [ ] Loading/Skeleton screen for the Applicant and Underwriter Dashboard page, and the RoleProtectedRoute component
 - [ ] Add the Loan Application Delete functionality back - this time, make sure only applicants can delete it?
 Should under-writers have all that power?
 Check auto-refresh/re-render the loan applications once one has been deleted?
 - [x] Shift from JavaScript backend to TypeScript backend
 - [x] Modularise LoanApplication page